Are you surprised if I tell you one in four (25%) Australians are unhappy in their job?

 You may have been fed up with work with either scenario A or B and wondering maybe starting your own business can be a solution.
 You may or may not know what business you want to get into yet, or you are not sure if your personality or current life stage is suited for running your own business.
 You want better work-life balance but also worried that becoming your own boss may have more freedom but the trade-off can be more stress and time.
 You want more clarity and strategy to take the next step.

 D) You want to start your own business but you are worried about …

-Each of the these scenarios lead to different next steps, and so this is a major starting point.
+Each of these scenarios leads to different next steps, and so this is a major starting point.

 It is like the beginning of a hero or heroine journey.
 You got the call. (something happened and triggered you, e.g. getting fired/redundant, you heard about someone who took a leap of faith and now widely successful and happy, the long feeling of emptiness or void just consuming you from the inside out and you can’t ignore it any more.)
 No matter the call originates from inside of you or outside, you know it’s time to change.